-Business Operations team provides support to students, instructors, and Program Chairs.
-When other areas of the College advise you to contact a program area, this team can support you.
-You can reach them by e-mailing the program specific inbox listed in this handbook.
+The Business Operations team provides support to students, instructors, and Program Chairs.
+When other areas of the College advise you to contact with anther program area, this team can assist you.
+You can reach them through e-mailing using the program specific inbox listed in this handbook.